 - Color theme - Choose from Same as system, Dark, and Light.

-- Language - English, Danish, German, Spanish, French, Italian, Japanese, Korean, Dutch
+- Language - English, Danish, German, Spanish, French, Italian, Japanese, Korean, Dutch, Portuguese (Brazil), Portuguese (Portugal), Russian, Swedish and Chinese (Traditional).

 Software Updates